 Australia Zoo is open daily between 9 am and 5 pm.
 Tickets for Australia Zoo start at $59 per adult and $35 per child.
-You can also visit the Australia Zoo as a Sunshine Coast day trip out of Brisbane with the Croc Express.
+You can also visit the Australia Zoo on a day tour from Noosa.

 Sea Life is located at the Mooloolaba Wharf and is open daily from 9 am to 5 pm.

 With its calm, crystal clear water, the Noosa River is one of the best places to visit in Sunshine Coast for families and is another of our favourite free things to do in Sunshine Coast.

 It is the perfect spot for little kids to have a swim as well as build sandcastles.

 There are several places along the foreshore where you can hire kayaks to explore the various sand bar islands in the middle of the Noosa River.

 You will find plenty of spots for a picnic or BBQ, as well as some great places for fish and chips, and when you have had enough swimming, the kids will love playing in one of the playgrounds along the river.

 Another of the best kids activities in Sunshine Coast is Aussie World, the only theme park on the Sunshine Coast.

 Much smaller than the massive Gold Coast theme parks, Aussie World is ideal for families wanting to avoid the crowds of the bigger parks.
 It is also much cheaper.

 Aussie World has over 30 rides and games, including a giant slide, Ferris wheel, dodgems, carousel and side show alley.
 There are water rides and thrill rides, rides suitable for the littlies and rides that the big kids will love too.